szymonderleta/andromeda-authorization-server-public/README.md

 Andromeda Authorization Server

 Author: Szymon Derleta
-Current Version: 3.0.0 Beta Release
+Current Version: 3.0.0

-Changelog
+Changelog for version 3.0.0:
-Version 3.0.0 Beta Release:

 1. **Added over 500 JUnit and integration tests**: Enhanced the reliability and robustness of the application by ensuring comprehensive test coverage across all key components.